xcsp3team/PyCSP3-models/realistic/AircraftDisassembly/README.md

 Aircraft Disassembly Scheduling

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2024 Minizinc challenges.
-The original mzn model by Allen Zhon (No Licence was explicitly mentioned - MIT Licence assumed), while being inspired by:
+The original MZN model is by Allen Zhon (No Licence was explicitly mentioned - MIT Licence assumed), while being inspired by:
   - the CP Optimizer [model](https://github.com/cftmthomas/AircraftDisassemblyScheduling) for Aircraft Disassembly Scheduling
   - the MiniZinc [model](https://github.com/youngkd/MSPSP-InstLib) for Multi-Skill Project Scheduling Problem